 The defending sow may, however, be provoked into a mock charge if they feel threatened.
 This may happen if the walkers have continued towards the sow, either to get a better look or simply because they have not noticed the animal.

 Male boar tend to be seen alone, and can grow to a significant size.
 The older male boar are less likely to run or move away from people, often simply standing and watching as you pass by.

 Advice to Dog Walkers

-We strongly advise that dog owners walking in the Forest of Dean keep their dog under control and within sight.
-If you know your dog is unlikely to respond to your commands in the woodland environment, then please keep your dog on a lead.
+Unfortunately, dogs have been attacked, seriously injured and sadly killed by wild boar in the Forest of Dean.
+Whilst this is rare dog owners walking in the Forest of Dean should keep their dog under close control and within sight, and ideally always on a lead.
+Especially if your dog is unlikely to respond to your commands in the woodland environment.

 When boar are seen, we recommend that you call your dog to heel and put it on a lead.
-If the boar are in front of you, we recommend that you turn and retreat and find a different path – or stand still until the boar have moved off.
+Give the animal space and if needed turn and find a different path – or stand still until the boar have moved off.

 Feeding boar - risk of disease spread

 Feeding the wild boar risks spreading disease.
 There is currently a risk of a disease called African swine fever (ASF) reaching the UK.
 ASF is fatal to domestic pigs and wild boar, but it does not affect people.